 Frog Dream Meaning

-If a frog or toad enters your dreams and you wonder what the dream meant, consider the emotions you felt in the dream.
+If a frog enters your dreams and you wonder what the dream meant, consider the emotions you felt in the dream.
 Dreams are personal to each dreamer, so a frog dream to one person may be interpreted very differently from one that another person has.
 However, delving into the emotions you felt in your dream in context of how you view frogs can provide better insights into what your subconscious is trying to tell you.

 As a symbol of transformation, a frog dream might be interpreted as a positive sign that you are in a transition and there will be positive outcomes.
 A frog dream might also mean abundance is going to come into your life.
 Hopefully understanding more about frog symbolism and meanings will bring new insights into what your dream is telling you.